Recall of learning and iteration

 and die.
 Memories far from being stable structures would

 be continually changing, growing, malleable structures.

-Memory and life long learning.
+Memory and life long

 long learning ls made possible by certain types of memory.
 Life long